Truth Tables

 Also known as: truth table

-A table listing all possible combinations of boolean inputs and their corresponding outputs for a logical expression.
-Foundation of digital logic, circuit design, and formal reasoning about program correctness.
+A table listing every combination of boolean inputs and the resulting output for a logical expression.
+Truth tables are the foundation of digital logic, circuit design, and formal reasoning about program correctness.

 ๐Ÿ’ก Intuition